Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Background and Related Work

-To make tools reusable across different implementations and facilitate tool invocation, the community has adopted standardized formats for describing a tool's purpose, expected inputs, and outputs.
-The Model Context Protocol (MCP)~\cite{MCP_2024} and the Agent2Agent (A2A) Protocol~\cite{A2A_2025} have emerged as the de facto standards for this.
+AI agents lack a standard definition; we focus on LLM-based agents with tool-use capabilities.
+The agent interacts with the user iteratively: at each step, the LLM decides the next action, either invoking tools or responding with text.
+Tool outputs are appended to the agent context, conditioning later actions.
+Tools may include APIs, command-line interfaces, or other agents.
+Agents autonomously decide when to invoke a tool, which to invoke, and with what arguments.
+To make tools reusable across agents and to facilitate invocation, standardized formats for describing tools' purposes and schemas have been widely adopted, including Model Context Protocol (MCP)~\cite{MCP_2024} and the Agent2Agent (A2A) Protocol~\cite{A2A_2025}.

-Advances in AI agents have generated strong interest in applying them to a wide range of tasks.
-Following prior work~\cite{lei2026offtopicevallargelanguagemodels}, we distinguish between general-purpose and domain-specific agents.
-General-purpose agents, shown in Figure~\ref{fig:general-purpose_agent}, are designed to assist users with a wide variety of tasks.
-Examples include ChatGPT Agent mode~\cite{Chatgpt_agent} and Microsoft Copilot integrated with Windows~\cite{copilot_windows}, which can use broadly applicable tools such as screen observation and keyboard or mouse control.
-Coding agents such as Claude Code~\cite{anthropic_claude_code} also fall in this category, as they support a wide range of tasks and have strong tool-use capabilities for editing files, running command-line tools, and accessing the internet.
-In contrast, domain-specific agents are designed for a narrow scope of tasks, with access only to task-relevant tools, as shown in Figure~\ref{fig:domain_specific_agent}.
-For instance, a customer support agent for airline reservations may only access ticket databases~\cite{barres2025tau}, while a Customer Relationship Management (CRM) agent may be restricted to interacting solely with the CRM system~\cite{huang2026crmarenapro}; neither may access the internet or execute arbitrary code.
-We expect general-purpose and domain-specific agents to differ fundamentally in their safety and security considerations, and we explore these differences in detail in our research.
+AI agents are now deployed across diverse settings.
+Following prior work~\cite{lei2026offtopicevallargelanguagemodels}, we distinguish general-purpose from domain-specific agents by the scope of tasks they support.
+General-purpose agents (\figurename~\ref{fig:general-purpose_agent}) are designed to assist users with an open-ended set of tasks and are equipped with broadly applicable tools.
+Examples include ChatGPT Agent mode~\cite{Chatgpt_agent} and Microsoft Copilot integrated with Windows~\cite{copilot_windows}, which can observe the screen and control the keyboard and mouse.
+We also consider CLI agents such as Claude Code~\cite{anthropic_claude_code} and OpenClaw~\cite{openclaw2026} as general-purpose, since they support a wide range of tasks with broad tool-use capabilities, including file editing, command-line execution, and internet access.
+In contrast, domain-specific agents (\figurename~\ref{fig:domain_specific_agent}) are designed for a fixed scope of tasks, with access only to task-relevant tools.
+For instance, a customer support agent for airline reservations may only access reservation-related tools such as ticket lookup or refund~\cite{barres2025tau}, while a Customer Relationship Management (CRM) agent~\cite{huang2026crmarenapro} may interact only with CRM-internal workflows.
+Neither may access the internet or execute arbitrary code.
+These two categories differ in their security and safety considerations, as we discuss in Sec.~\ref{sec:part1_discussion}.